stafihub/stafihub/docs/guaid/validator-faq.md

 ### What is a validator?

-The stafihub is based on [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html), which relies on a set of validators to secure the network.
+The StaFiHub is based on [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html), which relies on a set of validators to secure the network.
 The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
 Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
 They must also participate in governance by voting on proposals.
 Validators are weighted according to their total stake.

 ### What is 'staking'?

-The Stafihub is a public Proof-Of-Stake (PoS) blockchain, meaning that the weight of validators is determined by the amount of staking tokens (Fiss) bonded as collateral.
-These Fiss can be self-delegated directly by the validator or delegated to them by other Fis holders.
+The StaFiHub is a Proof-Of-Stake (PoS) blockchain, meaning that the weight of validators is determined by the amount of staking tokens (FIS) bonded as collateral.
+These FIS can be self-delegated directly by the validator or delegated to them by other FIS holders.

 Any user in the system can declare their intention to become a validator by sending a `create-validator` transaction.
 From there, they become validator candidates.